Quoting in fixed units of foreign currency against variable

 Dealer

-A company or individual, playing in the market at their own expense and on their behalf, that is, investing their own money, selling/buying a currency or other assets on their own.
+A company or individual, playing in the market at their own expense

 Day trading

-Refers to a style or type of trading where trade positions are opened and closed during the same day.
+Refers to a style or type of trading where trade positions are

-A trade opened and closed on the same trading day.
+opened and closed during the same day.

 Currency risk

-The risk that shifts in foreign exchange rates may undermine the dollar or any other foreign currency value of overseas investments.
+the dollar or any other foreign currency value of overseas investments.

 Currency pair

-A conversion operation object based on the change of one currency rate against another.
-The example of the currency pair is USD/JPY.
+change of one currency rate against another.
+The example of the currency pair is

 Currency Intervention